Bira/octopus-carnival/_drafts/wir-dscc-cactus.md

 thralls.

 All of this is way too evil to be a coincidence.
-Sages believe zombie cacti are an engineered bioweapon, the work of slavers aided by psychic powers and defiling magic.
-The creatures proved too uncontrollable, and enough escaped their creators to take root in the wild.
+Sages believe zombie cacti are an engineered bioweapon, the work of slavers employing psychic powers and defiling magic.
+The creatures proved too uncontrollable to be used as tools, and enough escaped their creators to take root in the wild.

 ### The Numbers